“Know from whence you came. If you know whence you came, there are absolutely no limitations to where you can go.” – James Baldwin

 In March of 2018, I’m not tramping through the alleyways of Cairo, or watching glassmakers in Bida, or meeting the director of Karakalpakstan Art Museum in Nukus, or sitting with silk farmers in the mountains of Syria.
 No, my task is to sell my family home of 100 years (98 and ½ years to be exact) in Colorado…the home of four generations.

 Since I left the USA in 1971 to marry my husband in Lebanon and move to West Africa, my cultural identity, lifestyle, family, community ties have not been that from where I came.
-After nearly fifty years, twice the time outside of the USA, my identity is chameleon-like or camouflaged.
+After nearly fifty years, my identity is chameleon-like or camouflaged.
 I don’t think too much about my heritage except now as I am letting go of the last property of my family heritage, I offer my appeasement to:

 This Old House